axambo/hci-python-utils/README.md

 	* *outputfactordata*: `csi-factors-results.csv`
 	* *outputfactordata_sorted*: `csi-factors-results-sorted.csv`

+## Acknowledgements

+Thanks to Mathieu Barthet and Thomas Deacon from Queen Mary University of London for sharing these methods with me and for lively discussions around the topic.
+This research is funded by the [AudioCommons project](http://www.audiocommons.org/).
+The Audio Commons Initiative is funded by the European Commission through the Horizon 2020 programme, research and innovation grant 688382.

 ## References

 * Brooke, John.
 [SUS - A Quick and Dirty Usability Scale](https://hell.meiert.org/core/pdf/sus.pdf).
 Usability Evaluation in Industry, 189(194):4-7, 1996.